yisraelgrimes/fresh/README.md

    gulp
    ```

-5. When you are satisfied with your developement and are ready to send the project to production, run:
+5. When you are satisfied with your development and are ready to send the project to production, run:

   ```sh
   gulp build